 - How to launch your program from the command line

 - How to locate bugs, run a program with debugger

-Try to set up your favorite development environment on Linux, here are some tools may be used.
-Remember to keep tracking of your configurations, I use Git to for configuration version control.
+Try to set up your development environment on Linux, here are some tools may be used.
+Remember to keep tracking of your configurations.
+I use Git for configuration version control.